No BS Guide to Mortgage Recruiting in 2025

 Revolutionizing the Mortgage Interview Process

 Gone are the days of the casual “tell me about yourself” interview followed by an immediate offer.
-Today’s successful mortgage recruitment requires a structured, thorough process that tests both technical skills and adaptability.
+Today’s successful mortgage and loan officer recruitment requires a structured, thorough process that tests both technical skills and adaptability.

 Your interview process should look like this: